trivett/dev-environment-setup/apple/README.md

 # Setting up a good development environment on a Mac

-### Install OSX
+## Install OSX
-* Always best to clean install and transfer documents and stuff later imho.
+Always best to clean install and transfer documents and stuff later imho.

-* Pop in your bootable OSX USB stick.
+Pop in your bootable OSX USB stick.

-* Wipe your hard drive by powering on your Mac while holding down the Option key, select the OSX USB drive, go to Utilities > Disk Utility, and format your hard disk in Mac OSX (Journaled) format.
+Wipe your hard drive by powering on your Mac while holding down the Option key, select the OSX USB drive, go to Utilities > Disk Utility, and format your hard disk in Mac OSX (Journaled) format.

-* Don't sign in with your Apple ID right away.
+Don't sign in with your Apple ID right away.

-### Xcode:
+## Xcode:
-* Unless you plan on doing iOS or native Mac coding, you don't need xcode.
+Unless you plan on doing iOS or native Mac coding, you don't need xcode.
 Just run `code-select —install` to get GCC, git and other goodies.

-### System preferences:
+## System preferences:

-* *Dock*: Shrink the dock.
+Dock*: Shrink the dock.

-* *Mission Control*: Set up hot corners for mission control and show desktop.
+*Mission Control*: Set up hot corners for mission control and show desktop.

-* *Displays*: Arrangement-> uncheck mirror displays, arrange second monitor to your liking.
+*Displays*: Arrangement-> uncheck mirror displays, arrange second monitor to your liking.

-* *Trackpad*: Tap to click, X scroll direction, X swipe between pages
+*Trackpad*: Tap to click, X scroll direction, X swipe between pages

-* *Keyboard*: Max speed Key Repeat and shortest Delay Until Repeat so you don't have to wait ages to move your cursor in the terminal.
+*Keyboard*: Max speed Key Repeat and shortest Delay Until Repeat so you don't have to wait ages to move your cursor in the terminal.
 Under the Text tab here you can add keyboard shortcuts like  `¯\_(ツ)_/¯` which come in handy, amirite?
 Also set up your external pc keyboard and switch alt and cmd, and map the caps lock to an extra escape.

-* In the finder go to Preferences and change the sidebar so to include the directories such as `~` so you can easily get to them.
+In the finder go to Preferences and change the sidebar so to include the directories such as `~` so you can easily get to them.

-### Fix (some) Privacy Intrusions
+## Fix (some) Privacy Intrusions
 Apple is just going to send your data to Microsoft of all places if you don't do this.

-* Follow the instructions at [Fix Mac OSX](https://fix-macosx.com) You can even do this automatically by running a Python script, but we aren't ready for that yet.
+Follow the instructions at [Fix Mac OSX](https://fix-macosx.com).

-### Get Rid of Apple's stupid shit programs
+## Get Rid of Apple's stupid shit programs
 In a Terminal window, enter:

 ````sudo chflags hidden /Applications/Bullshit.app````